Porth Dafarch

 Porth Dafarch is a small bay on the west coast of Anglesey in North Wales.
 The inlet is on the west side of Holy Island, Anglesey about 2 mi southwest of Holyhead and 1.5 mi northwest of Trearddur Bay.
 It has a sandy beach and is a popular visitor destination.
 In 2021 Porth Dafarch beach awarded as Blue Flag beach.

-Porth Dafarch in May 2021, during lockdown.

 Toponym

 The origin of the Welsh name is uncertain: although some claim that the placename is a contraction of Porth Dau Farch ("Harbour of the Two Stallions"), scholars are fairly sure that this is not the case.
 Indeed, in documents the name has been recorded as Porth Davagh ("Davagh's Harbour") (1545), Porth Daverch (1878), Porth y Dafarch (1799), Porth y Daferch (1789), and the present Porth Dafarch (since 1838).
 It has been tentatively suggested that "Tafarch" (which takes a soft mutation after porth to become "Dafarch") was a personal name, albeit not a common one.